Proven-Paradox/shaper-system/Handbook.md

 #### Endless Marcher
 Increase your Endure modifier by 1.
 In addition, you do not need to make Endure checks to make long marches, and have boon 4 on checks made for forced marches or while running during a chase.
-//This will make more sense/be more appealing after chasing rules are written.

 #### Extraordinary Saboteur
 Increase your Sabotage modifier by 1.